reinout/soliddjango/doc/source/part1/first_taste.rst

 Let's take a closer look at these parts.

-Models: Integrating With a Database
+Models: integrating with a database
 -----------------------------------

 Django stores its data in relational databases (SQL) by default.
 Django helps